Andrea/andrea.github.io/_posts/2026-01-09-making-of-a-decision-3.markdown

 * Probably the fastest way for a large group to get cohesive understanding of what the system currently does.
 * It allows you to learn both about details and about the big picture.
 * When there are power issues, they tend to surface during the workshop.
-These are visible throughout but they become specially visible in the voting phase of the workshop.
+These are visible throughout but they become especially visible in the voting phase of the workshop.
 * Synchronising Fragmented Knowledge.
-EventStorming forces participants from different backgrounds to build a consistent timeline together, ensuring no single person’s incomplete version of the story dominates the decision.Probably the fastest way to establish current state.
+EventStorming forces participants from different backgrounds to build a consistent timeline together, ensuring no single person’s incomplete version of the story dominates the decision.
+Probably the fastest way to establish current state.

 ## More to come...
 Hope you enjoyed this post about tools to help with architectural decision making.